anoma/risc0-lean-example/README.md

 ## Running your own Lean 4 program in the RISC Zero zkVM

 Replace the `guest/` directory with your Lean 4 project.
 The supported version of Lean is 4.22.0.
-You project needs to:
+Your project needs to:
 - contain a [Guest.lean](https://github.com/anoma/risc0-lean-example/blob/main/guest/Guest.lean) file in its root directory which imports all project modules,
 - define a [risc0_main](https://github.com/anoma/risc0-lean-example/blob/93d47486a0d436a621b617309937cf305fb91501/guest/Guest.lean#L4) function exported to C under this name which serves as the entry point:
 ```lean